Kirk Kerkorian: MGM

 In 2005, Kerkorian sold MGM once more to a consortium led by Sony.
 He retained a 55% stake in MGM Mirage.

 On November 22, 2006, Kerkorian's Tracinda investment corporation offered to buy 15 million shares of MGM Mirage to increase his stake in the gambling giant from 56.3% to 61.7%, if approved.

-In May 2009, following the completion of a $1 billion stock offering by MGM Mirage, Kerkorian and Tracinda lost their majority ownership of the gaming company, dropping from 53.8 percent to 39 percent and even after pledging to purchase 10 percent of the new stock offering they now remain minority owners.
+In May 2009, following the completion of a $1 billion stock offering by MGM Mirage, Kerkorian and Tracinda lost their majority ownership of the gaming company, dropping from 53.8% to 39% and even after pledging to purchase 10% of the new stock offering they now remain minority owners.

 Auto industry

 Kerkorian had an on-again/off-again relationship with the American auto industry.
 His involvement began in 1995 when with the assistance of retired Chrysler chairman and CEO Lee Iacocca, Kerkorian staged a takeover attempt of the Chrysler Corporation.
 Chrysler's management treated the takeover as hostile, and after a lengthy battle, Kerkorian canceled his plans and sold his Chrysler stake in 1996.
 As part of the settlement, Iacocca was placed under a gag order forbidding him from discussing Chrysler in public or print for five years.
 Two years later, Chrysler management agreed to be acquired by German automaker Daimler-Benz.
 Kerkorian always drove an American vehicle, including a Ford Taurus and Jeep Cherokee.

-Kerkorian once owned 9.9 percent of General Motors (GM).
-According to press accounts from June 30, 2006, Kerkorian suggested that Renault acquired a 20 percent stake in GM to rescue GM from itself.
+Kerkorian once owned 9.9% of General Motors (GM).
+According to press accounts from June 30, 2006, Kerkorian suggested that Renault acquired a 20% stake in GM to rescue GM from itself.
 A letter from Tracinda to Rick Wagoner was released to the public, to pressure GM's executive hierarchy, but talks failed.
-On November 22, 2006 Kerkorian sold 14 million shares of his GM stake (it is speculated that this action was due to GM's rejection of Renault and Nissan's bids for stakes in the company as both of these bids were strongly supported by Kerkorian); the sale resulted in GM's share price falling 4.1% from its November 20 price, although it remained above $30/share.
+On November 22, 2006, Kerkorian sold 14 million shares of his GM stake (it is speculated that this action was due to GM's rejection of Renault and Nissan's bids for stakes in the company as both of these bids were strongly supported by Kerkorian); the sale resulted in GM's share price falling 4.1% from its November 20 price, although it remained above $30/share.
 The sale lowered Kerkorian's holding to around 7% of GM.
-On November 30, 2006 Tracinda said it had agreed to sell another 14 million shares of GM, cutting Kerkorian's stake to half of what it had been earlier that year.
+On November 30, 2006, Tracinda said it had agreed to sell another 14 million shares of GM, cutting Kerkorian's stake to half of what it had been earlier that year.
 By the end of November 2006, he had sold substantially all of his remaining GM shares.
 After Kerkorian sold, GM lost more than 90% of its value, falling as low as $1/share by May 2009, and filed bankruptcy on June 1, 2009.